Design Patent Enforcement?

 Section 337 Investigations

 The owners of a Design Patent have the right to stop others from making, using, selling or importing into the US any products which incorporates the patented design.
-To enforce your rights, typically you would have to go to Court and seek an injunction or go to the International Trade Commission and seek a Section 337 investigation and if successful obtain an exclusion order limiting the shipment and sell into the US of an infringing product.
+To enforce your rights, typically you would have to go to Court and seek an injunction or go to the International Trade Commission (ITC) and seek a Section 337 investigation and if successful obtain an exclusion order limiting the shipment and sell into the US of an infringing product.
 Although these ITC “section 337 investigations” can be effective, they can require extensive work and are often expensive for patent owners.

 What can inventors do to stop Design Patent infringement?